DigiPie/DigiCourse/README.md

 # DigiCourse
-A course management system where students can track their grades and interact with the teaching staff.
+A course management platform where student-teacher interactions can take place seamlessly online.

 # Local deployment
 To deploy this project locally for testing and development purposes, follow the steps below.
 Start from step 5 if you have already installed the required dependencies.